 Published by: Public Affairs

-At the end of each week, we post a "What We’re Watching" blog as we look ahead to the weekend.
+At the end of each week, we post a "What We’re Watching" blog as we look ahead to the weekend and recap events from the week.
 We encourage you to share it with your friends and family, and have a safe weekend.

 Severe Weather Outlook